bensadeh/circumflex/README.md

 ### Features

 `circumflex` is a TUI application that lets you browse Hacker News in your terminal.
 It can list submissions by category and show the comment section.

-`circumflex` is made to look clean and unobtrusive across different color schemes out of the box.
-Headline highlighting marks idiomatic Hacker News posts (`Show HN:` etc.) and can be enabled in the settings.
+It is made to look clean and unobtrusive across different color schemes.

 `circumflex` does not support any login related functionality.